Get a FREE estimate!

 Mon-Fri 9-5pm or message us here:

 Technically speaking, aeration is the naturally occurring process of air exchange between the soil and its surrounding atmosphere.
-Practically speaking, aeration is the process of mechanically removing small plugs of thatch and soil from the lawn to improve soil aeration.
+Practically speaking, aeration is the process of either applying a blend of soil enhancing materials OR mechanically removing small plugs of thatch and soil from the lawn to improve soil aeration.
 The aeration process is also commonly called core aeration in the lawn service industry.

-Core aeration helps the lawn’s health and vigor, and it reduces maintenance requirements.
-The following are other benefits of core aeration.
+Lawn aeration helps the lawn’s health and vigor, and it reduces maintenance requirements, which is especially helpful in Ontario’s ever-changing weather.
+The following are other benefits of aeration.

-The type of aeration equipment used influences the benefits obtained from aeration.
+The type of aeration equipment or method of application used influences the benefits obtained from aeration.
 Equipment with hollow tines removes soil cores.
 Aeration equipment varies in tine size up to ¾ inch and in depth of penetration up to 3 inches,

 Penetration depth depends on soil type, soil moisture, tine diameter, and the weight and power of the aerator.
 Penetration is better in moist soils than dry soils and will differ from lawn to lawn.